bfourk/Remote-Python-Camera/README.md

 # Remote-Python-Camera
-A bodge to send a webcam video over the network
+A bodge to send a video feed over the network

 <b>NOTE: this was simply a 1-day bodge I needed to get a remote camera feed.
 It is buggy and unfinished, and should not be used in a production-like environment.</b>